 Interested in this stylish addition?
 Use this link to install aJuliet Balcony

-If your home is not constructed of brick or stone, you may think a Juliette balcony isn't for you.
+If your home is not constructed of brick or stone, you may think a Juliet balcony isn't for you.
 However, since the 15th century, many renovations have been conducted to make this area feel more modern and contemporary.
-Instead of stone balustrades, install glass railing for a lighter, sleek appearance.
+Instead of stone balustrades, install a glass railing for a lighter, sleek appearance.
 Make the sides into iron grates for a more rustic, country look.
-And if your house has wood siding, decks, or patios, a wooden Juliet balcony can be a perfect upper-story accent to match your home's pre-existing exterior.
-These small additions not only look great from inside their adjoining rooms, they are also eye-catching from the street below.
-They create an old-fashioned fairytale atmosphere that is perfect for the occasional romantic rendezvous.
+And if your house has wood siding, decks or patios, a wooden Juliet balcony can be a perfect upper-story accent to match your home's pre-existing exterior.
+These small additions not only look great from inside their adjoining rooms, but hey are also eye-catching from the street below.
+They create an old-fashioned fairy-tale atmosphere that is perfect for the occasional romantic rendezvous.
 Plus, they're cheap to install since they are a pretty uncomplicated add-on to a building (depending on the design and material of a home's exterior).
-Just make sure you hire the right professionals to do the job for you so that this outdoor extension is safe, sound, and well-supported.
+Just make sure you hire the right professionals to do the job for you so that this outdoor extension is safe, sound and well-supported.